 Article Translations: (Spanish)

-In most cases, coxsackieviruses cause mild flu-like symptoms and go away without treatment.
+In most cases, coxsackievirus infections cause mild flu-like symptoms and go away without treatment.
 But in some cases, they can lead to more serious infections.

-Coxsackieviruses can also cause several different symptoms that affect different body parts, including:
+Coxsackieviruses can cause symptoms that affect different body parts, including:

 - Hand, foot, and mouth disease, a type of coxsackievirus syndrome, causes painful red blisters in the throat and on the tongue, gums, hard palate, inside of the cheeks, and the palms of hands and soles of the feet.

-- Herpangina, an infection of the throat which causes red-ringed blisters and ulcers on the tonsils and soft palate, the fleshy back portion of the roof of the mouth.
+- Herpangina, an infection of the throat, causes red-ringed blisters and ulcers on the tonsils and soft palate, the fleshy back portion of the roof of the mouth.

-- Hemorrhagic conjunctivitis, an infection that affects the whites of the eyes.
-Hemorrhagic conjunctivitis usually begins as eye pain, followed quickly by red, watery eyes with swelling, light sensitivity, and blurred vision.
+- Hemorrhagic conjunctivitis, an infection that affects the whites of the eyes, usually begins as eye pain, followed quickly by red, watery eyes with swelling, light sensitivity, and blurred vision.

 Occasionally, coxsackieviruses can cause more serious infections that may need to be treated in a hospital, including: